savraj/tempoiq-python/docs/source/objects.rst

 Domain Objects
 ==============

-The :mod:`tempodb.protocol.objects` module contains definitions for all the domain objects in the TempoDB API.
+The :mod:`tempoiq.protocol.objects` module contains definitions for all the domain objects in the TempoIQ API.

-.. automodule:: tempodb.protocol.objects
+.. automodule:: tempoiq.protocol
    :members: